Utah girl, 15, was on phone with mom when she was 'brutally attacked' and killed; person of interest sought

 Shaun French, 24, was identified as a person of interest in Bagshaw’s death.
 Police said Tuesday there is an active warrant out for French’s arrest stemming from a previous unlawful sexual encounter he had with the teen.
 He also used to live in the same house as Bagshaw, but didn’t live there at the time of the teen’s death, Deseret News reported.

-French, who was described as having a beard and wears glasses, is believed to be traveling along Interstate 80 and heading to Cleveland, Ohio, where he has contacts.
+French, who was described as having a beard and wearing glasses, is believed to be traveling along Interstate 80 and heading to Cleveland, Ohio, where he has contacts.
 He also has relatives in Evanston, Wyo., and Denver, Colo.
 Police said he’s driving in a camouflage-painted Daihatsu SUV with a Wyoming license plate number 19-13974.

 Bagshaw had just returned from West High School and called her mother to let her know she was OK, a routine thing she did, FOX13 reported.
 It’s unclear if the attacker was waiting inside or outside of the home at the time.
 Police have not released her cause of death.